-The reports issued by the experts must be provided by the parties, together with the document initiating the proceedings or together with the response to the claim.
-In the event that this is not possible, the parties must announce their intention to provide such reports in the claim or in the response to the claim.
-In such case, the reports shall be provided to the court five days before the date set for the pre-trial hearing ("Audiencia Previa"), so that the court may provide a copy to the other party.
+The reports issued by experts must be provided by the parties together with their claim (i.e. the document that initiates the proceedings) or together with their response to the claim.
+If this is not possible, the parties can announce their intention to provide such reports in the claim or in the response to the claim.
+In such case, the reports shall be provided to the court five days before the date set for the pre-trial hearing (Audiencia Previa), so that the court may provide a copy to the other party.

-Expert reports, the necessity or usefulness of which results from the statement of defence or from the allegations and pleas set forth at the pre-trial hearing (i.e., expert report, the need for which becomes apparent at a later stage of the proceedings) shall be submitted by the parties for their transfer to the counterparties at least five days prior to the trial.
+Expert reports, the necessity or usefulness of which lies in the statement of defence or the allegations and pleas set forth at the pre-trial hearing (and the need for which therefore becomes apparent at a later stage of the proceedings) shall be submitted by the parties for their transfer to the counterparties at least five days prior to the trial.

-If the parties so request, the experts who have prepared the reports shall appear in the trial in order to ratify, explain or clarify their reports, and in order to respond to any questions regarding their reports.
+If the parties so request, the experts who have prepared the reports shall appear at the trial in order to ratify, explain or clarify their reports, and to respond to any questions regarding their reports.